 I also enjoy watching bull riding.
 The goal in that event is for the rider to stay on the bull for eight seconds.
 Also, if the bull rider does not follow specific rules, his ride will be disqualified.
 If the rider stays on for the full eight seconds, his ride is scored.
 This is many people’s favorite event to watch.
 A listing of all the rodeo events can be found here.

 As they are transforming the rodeo arena into the concert stage, they have another event called Mutton Bustin’.
-In this event, five and six year old children hold onto a sheep as tightly as possible as the sheep darts across the arena.
+In the Houston Rodeo Mutton Bustin’, five and six-year-old children hold onto a sheep as tightly as possible as the sheep darts across the arena.
 This is a cute event to watch as the children get to be miniature rodeo stars!

 Musical Entertainment at the Houston Livestock Show and Rodeo

-Each year, there is much anticipation over the rodeo entertainment lineup!
+Each year, there is much anticipation over the Houston Rodeo lineup!
 Many years ago, Elvis played at the Show.
-This year, I am most excited about seeing Pit Bull.
+In 2016, I enjoyed seeing Pit Bull.
 I also like the country music acts – Brad Paisley always puts on a great show.
+Other Houston Rodeo past performers include Keith Urban, Tracey Byrd, Miranda Lambert, Reba McEntire, and George Strait.
+In 2018, Garth Brooks will be the first to perform on the new revolving stage.

 Champion Wine Garden